jonwang22/DeployBankAppUsingAWSElasticBeanstalk/README.md

 ## Steps Taken to Implement

 1. Git clone code repository to personal repository without creating a fork.
 The reason why we don't want to fork is because we want to have a completely independent copy of the repository, unrelated to the original repository.
 We can also modify access controls or repository settings that would not be possible if we had forked the original repository.

-      a.
-You can do it multiple ways but I chose to use this method https://gist.github.com/hohowin/954fba73f5a02d37e15a6ea5e5b10b54
+   * You can do it multiple ways but I chose to use this method https://gist.github.com/hohowin/954fba73f5a02d37e15a6ea5e5b10b54
       - Create empty repo in Github, cannot have any commits.
       - On EC2 instance or local machine, create empty directory and run `git init`
       - Navigate to that empty directory and run `git pull $SOURCE_GITHUB_REPO` for your code
       - Once the source code has been pulled down to your directory, run `git remote add origin $GIT_URL_NEW_CREATED_REPO` and then `git push origin main\master`
         * Git remote essentially creates a link between your local respository to your remote repository hosted in Github.

-      b.
-The other ways you can clone a repository:
+   * The other ways you can clone a repository:
       - Git clone source repository and add a remote link to destination repository.
       - Git clone both source and destination repositories, copy files locally from source repo to destination repo and then git push files in the destination repo.

 2. Created EC2 Instance to host Jenkins

-      a.
-Created EC2 Instance in AWS.
+   * Created EC2 Instance in AWS.

-      b.
-Created a security group that allowed SSH, HTTP and custom port 8080 for Jenkins.
+   * Created a security group that allowed SSH, HTTP and custom port 8080 for Jenkins.

 3. Installed Jenkins to my Jenkins server and started it up.